Pork Rib Roast with Orange Blossom, Serrano, Bourbon Glaze

 Grill Setup: Kalamazoo Hybrid Fire Grill

-• Load lump charcoal and hardwood chunks (apple or oak) into the charcoal drawer.
+- Fill charcoal drawer with lump charcoal and hardwood chunks (apple or oak).

 1. Brine & Truss (Night Before)

-• Render bacon in a skillet.
-Save the fat for basting and chop bacon for garnish.
+Cook bacon until crisp.
+Reserve rendered fat and chop bacon for garnish.

 5. Smoke & Glaze